sparkflows/fire-tools/rest-api-based-workflows/README.md

 **Default Value:** **none** , When set as **none** In this case data of latest execution status of all workflows of all projects will be retrieved

-**Comma separted single quoted project ids** - In this case data of latest execution status of all workflows of only the projects whose ids are passed like below will be retrieved.
+**Comma separted single quoted project ids** - In this case data of latest execution status of all workflows of only the projects whose ids are passed like the following will be retrieved -
 Ex: '14788','14865'

 3. Once the fields are correctly updated execute the workflow , and the output will contains the following headers -